 - expenses incurred or to be incurred as a result of an injury to or the death of a member of the benefit unit,

 - care and companionship awards under s.
 61(2)(3) of the Family Law Act, and

 - compensation for non-economic loss under the Workplace Safety and Insurance Act (WSIA) or Workmen’s Compensation Act (WCA).

-OW assistance rates will be increasing on October 1, 2017 by 2% for all areas of assistance eligibility, including basic needs allowance, maximum shelter allowance, and board and lodgings rates, etc. You can find the rate changes here.
+OW assistance rates will be increasing by 1.5% at the end of September for most areas of assistance eligibility, including basic needs allowance, maximum shelter allowance, and board and lodgings rates, etc. You can find the rate changes here.

 How the Ontario Works program works

 - those who are temporarily unable to work